pmaxhogan/class-search/README.md

 - [ ] handle big classes
 - [ ] export to db
 - [ ] make db mark all old classes as pendingRemoval, add new classes and unset pendingRemoval, then delete all pendingRemoval
+- [ ] what is happening with mismatchIgnore? (why do json exports not include some classes?)
 - [ ] what is a "stopped" section, and do they occupy an otherwise unoccupied room?
 - [ ] what is a "None-enroll" course and does it occupy an otherwise unoccupied room?
 - [ ] what is a "closed" course and does it occupy an otherwise unoccupied room?